 When we stumbled upon iLogic for this project, the capabilities and the functionality there, there’s so much power behind that and we just really fell in love with the abilities that it provides.
 And now every time we start something, the first thought is, ‘how am I going to make this a smart design so that I can apply iLogic to it later on if I need to?

 JJ Johnson, COO, StairSupplies

 iLogic automation cut stair system design time from 4 hours to 2 minutes (a decrease of 12,000%)

 Stair generator increased the number of completed monthly orders from 12 to 150 (an increase of 1,250%)

 By powering their stair generator with automation capabilities in Inventor, StairSupplies reached impressive milestones.

-This course is designed to give a thorough introduction to using iLogic within Inventor.
+This one day course is designed to give a thorough introduction to using iLogic within Inventor.
 It allows ‘non-programmers’ to build design rules into Inventor models, providing the ability to create true design logic & automation within your Inventor models.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 Facebook sets this cookie to display advertisements when either on Facebook or on a digital platform powered by Facebook advertising after visiting the website.